crate-box/crate/README.md

 This app helps you write and organize your MDX contents.
 You can access, edit and read your MDX contents in only single application.

-- The demo application is living at: [https://crate-web.vercel.app](https://crate-web.vercel.app) (The current version does not support on mobile devices).
+- The demo application is living at: [https://crate-web.vercel.app](https://crate-web.vercel.app) (Now support mobile devices since v0.1.0).

 ## Technologies/Libraries